Mountain Province Diamonds' (MPVD) CEO David Whittle on Q3 2017 Results - Earnings Call Transcript

 David Whittle

 Thanks for that Perry.
 Overall, I think it’s fair to say, I’m pleased with our results for this quarter.
-Operationally, things have continued to run well at the mine, plant throughput has continued to run above nameplate capacity as Perry has noted, and grade continues to outperform well over two carats per ton.
+Operationally, things have continued to run well at the mine, plant throughput has continued to run above nameplate capacity as Perry has noted, and grade continues to outperform at well over two carats per ton.
 As you will have noted in both our press release and the MD&A, we’ve now announced the operational plan update for 2018 and beyond.
 This is a so-called life of mine plan update and it has been in the works for the past few months.

 To be clear, it is not a change to life of mine.
 It is just an update to our operating budgets going forward, reflecting experience gained through our first year of operations.
 There are basically three primary areas where changes have been made.
-The first is that we’ve increased the plans nameplate capacity by 5% from 3 million tons per year to 3.15 million tons per year.
+The first is that we’ve increased the plant’s nameplate capacity by 5% from 3 million tons per year to 3.15 million tons per year.

 The second is for our operating plans.
 We're picking up some of the grade overperformance that we have been experiencing throughout the year to date.
-And the third is that we're picking up the cost increase that comes from the geotechnical issue that has affected the east wall of the 5034 open pit.
+And the third is that we're picking up the cost increase that comes from the geotechnical issue that has affected the east wall of the 5034 pit.

-As you will recall, this is where the planned angle of the east wall is being lessened to accommodate a joint set, effectively resulting in a somewhat higher strip resulting strip ratio for the 5034 pipe going forward.
+As you will recall, this is where the planned angle of the east wall is being lessened to accommodate a joint set, effectively resulting in a somewhat higher strip ratio for the 5034 pipe going forward.

-Actual costs experienced at the mine's through 2017 has generally run at or notably better than budget.
+Actual costs experienced at the mine through 2017 has generally run at or notably better than budget.
 And we are hopeful that this favorable cost experience against budget will continue going forward.

 Last point, I’ll address is the issue we have been dealing with through much of the year regarding our banking facility.
 As you know, we faced onerous reserve account requirements under our project lending facility, and have received waivers from the bank through November 30, regarding the funding of those accounts.